-- in very rare cases if you’ve had a severe allergic reaction to 1 of the common vaccines you may be referred to a specialist clinic for an alternative COVID-19 vaccine
+- in very rare cases if you’ve had a severe allergic reaction to one of the common vaccines you may be referred to a specialist clinic for your vaccination, or offered an alternative COVID-19 vaccine

-Children under 12 years will be given smaller doses than older children and adults.
+Children under 12 years old will be given smaller doses than older children and adults.

 How well do the COVID-19 vaccines work?

 If you're at increased risk of severe COVID-19, getting a seasonal COVID-19 vaccine is the best way to protect yourself and others.
 The vaccine helps to:

 - reduce your risk of getting seriously ill or dying from COVID-19